scvishnu7/quize/README.md

-quize
+quiz
 =====

-An web based quize software coded using PHP,Javascript
+An web based quiz software coded using PHP,Javascript

-copy the quize directory to apache servers document_root directory. import the quize.sql to your mysql database.
+copy the quiz directory to apache servers document_root directory. import the quize.sql to your mysql database.

 Start apache server
-go to           localhost/quize/  and
+go to           localhost/quiz/  and
-                localhost/quize/admin.php
+                localhost/quiz/admin.php